ImHacker890-890/LanguageAI-Full/README.md

 # Open-source
 LanguageAI-Full open-source model.
 You can use it for integrate in you apps.
 # 🚀 Beta
 Now LanguageAI still in beta.
-And dictionary for translations now small.
+And dictionary for translations  small.
 # Information
 name: LanguageAI